INET-RC/GeoMX/README.md

 ## Introduction

-GeoMX is a MXNet-based two-layer parameter server framework, aiming at integrating data knowledge that owned by multiple independent parties in a privacy-preservating way (i.e. no need to transfer raw data), by training a shared deep learning model collaboratively in a decentralized and distributed manner.
+GeoMX is a MXNet-based two-layer parameter server framework, aiming at integrating data knowledge that owned by multiple independent parties in a privacy-preserving way (i.e. no need to transfer raw data), by training a shared deep learning model collaboratively in a decentralized and distributed manner.

 Unlike other distributed deep learning software framworks and the emerging Federated Learning technologies which are based on single-layer parameter server architecture, GeoMX applies two-layer architecture to reduce communication cost between parties.